Vankosav/Project_1/README.md

 The instructions are given on the left side of the screen.
 A player needs to collect circles and if he/she/they collides with circles, it will increase the score by one.
 The game will be over if the player collides with a square and a triangle.
 The player moves by using the keyboard arrows and it can go left, right, up, and down.
 The shapes are coming from the left toward the player.

 The orange-blue pattern is a common colorblind-friendly pattern.
 There is a button, that can be clicked under the instructions, which is actually a text-to-speech feature.
 This allows children who are still learning how to read or have reading difficulties to be independent while playing the game.

-Simple graphic design -ADHD
 Some ideas for improvement:

 What was described above could be Level 1 of the game.
 When the player collects 10 circles(donuts), will be moved to Level 2.